 In addition to manufacturing, China’s services and agriculture sectors have also been booming.

-As of 2013, only the United States and Japan surpassed China in terms of services outputs.
+As of 2013, only the United States and Japan surpassed China in terms of service outputs.
 It’s estimated that China’s services industry accounts for 43% of the country’s total production.

 When it comes to agriculture, however, China also reaches a high standard.
 They have nearly 300 million farmers, and their dominant agricultural product is rice.
 They’re also competitive in wheat, tobacco, potatoes, peanuts, millet, pork, fish, and many others.